carj/pyPreservica/docs/par.rst

 For more information on PAR see: https://parcore.org/

-This PyPreservica PAR client will work with any PAR implementation which uses HTTP Basic Auth.
+This pyPreservica PAR client will work with any PAR implementation which uses HTTP Basic Auth.

 Non-Authenticated Read Access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^